Orthotics Clinic

 How quickly will my child receive their orthotic provision?

-· For most orthotic provision you should expect a 2 week turn around between the initial casting appointment and the fitting appointment.
+For most orthotic provision, you should expect a two-week turnaround between the initial casting appointment and the fitting appointment.

-· Should your child’s orthotic provision however be more complex there may be an additional 2 weeks added to this to ensure that the factory have adequate time to produce this to a high standard.
+Should your child’s orthotic provision be more complex, there may be an additional two weeks added to this to ensure that the factory has adequate time to produce this to a high standard.

-· Please note for KAFO provision, there will be 2 fitting appointments.
+Please note for KAFO provision, there will be two fitting appointments.

 Will my child needs orthotics forever?